 Closed New Year’s Day, July 4th, Thanksgiving Day, and Christmas Day.

-Admission is $14 adults, $12 senior citizens ages 65+, $10 children ages 3-17 and students with ID, Free to Tellus Museum Members and Active Military with ID.
+Admission is $17.00 adults, $15.00 senior citizens ages 65+, $13.00 children ages 3-17 and students with ID, Free to Tellus Museum Members and Active Military with ID, and half price to Active Duty Military dependents with ID.
 Planetarium shows are an additional cost.

 Directions: I-75 Exit 293.
 Go south on US 411, then turn left onto Tellus Drive.